Salzburg is alive with the Sound of Music

 Looking up at the Glockenspiel in Salzburg

-A number of interesting buildings can be found all around the city center including the Dom, the churches of St.Michael and St.Blaise and the historic St.Peter’s Abbey with the adjacent Cemetery.
+A number of interesting buildings can be found all around the city centre including Salzburg Cathedral, the churches of St.Michael and St.Blaise and the historic St.Peter’s Abbey with the adjacent Cemetery.
 Catacombs carved into the rock can be seen there.

 View of Salzburg Cathedral